ARM-software/abi-aa/aapcs64/aapcs64.rst

 Conformance
 -----------

 The AAPCS64 defines how separately compiled and separately assembled routines can work together.
 There is an externally visible interface between such routines.
 It is common that not all the externally visible interfaces to software are intended to be publicly visible or open to arbitrary use.
-In effect, there is a mismatch between the machine-level concept of external visibility—defined rigorously by an object code format—and a higher level, application-oriented concept of external visibility—which is system-specific or application-specific.
+In effect, there is a mismatch between the machine-level concept of external visibility—defined rigorously by an object code format—and a higher level, application-oriented concept of external visibility—which is system specific or application specific.

 Conformance to the AAPCS64 requires that [#aapcs64-f2]_:

 - At all times, stack limits and basic stack alignment are observed (`Universal stack constraints`_).

-- At each call where the control transfer instruction is subject to a BL-type relocation at static link time, rules on the use of IP0 and IP1 are observed (`Use of IP0 and IP1 by the linker`_).
+- At each call where the control transfer instruction is subject to a BL-type relocation at static link time, rules on the use of IP0 and IP1 are observed (`Use of IP0 and IP1 by the Linker`_).

 - The routines of each publicly visible interface conform to the relevant procedure call standard variant.